At87668/NextWebUI/README.md

   - Built-in English and Chinese translations.
   - Designed for easy extensibility, allowing additional languages to be added effortlessly as needed.
 - Data Persistence:
-  - Uses [Postgres](https://vercel.com/marketplace/neon) to store chat history and user data.
+  - Uses [PostgresSQL](https://www.postgresql.org/) to store chat history and user data.
   - Uses [Vercel Blob](https://vercel.com/storage/blob) for efficient file storage in conversations.
 - Authentication:
-  - Provides secure authentication via [Auth.js](https://authjs.dev/) and Redis.
+  - Provides secure authentication via [Auth.js](https://authjs.dev/) and [Redis](https://redis.io/).

 ## Model Providers

-This project uses the [AI SDK](https://sdk.vercel.ai/docs) and natively supports OpenAI and Ollama by default.
-You can easily extend support with just a few lines of code.
+This project is extended from [Chat SDK](https://chat-sdk.dev/) and uses the [AI SDK](https://sdk.vercel.ai/docs) for model interaction, and supports OpenAI and Ollama by default.
+You can easily scale with just a few lines of code.

 ## Deploy Your Own Instance